embumila/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Working on alphabetic in lowercase
+Printing alphabetic lowercase and then the upercase